 About Lauren

 Most people don’t think about crisis PR until they need it.
-I hear it all the time: “I never thought I’d get cancelled.”
+I hear it all the time, “I never thought I’d get cancelled.”
 But if you’re in the public eye today and haven’t faced some kind of backlash, even once, you’re in the minority.

 When it happens, it’s disorienting.
 One day feels normal, the next your name is suddenly everywhere for the wrong reasons.
 Social media turns it into a spectacle, journalists start asking questions, and your friends are texting to ask if it’s true.
-Often what’s being said feels exaggerated, out of context, or just completely wrong.
+Often what’s being said feels exaggerated, stripped of context, or just completely wrong.
 It’s hard to know where to start.

 That’s usually when people find me.

 I’d love to meet the person insulting strangers online who’s somehow lived a flawless life, never put a foot wrong, never made a mistake, never had a regret.
-That person doesn’t exist, yet we’ve created a culture that acts like they do.
+That person doesn’t exist, yet we’ve built a culture that acts like they do.

-I’ve always been more interested in the psychology of cancellation than in whoever’s being cancelled.
-I love the nerdy side of the job, the patterns, the behaviour shifts, the strategy behind it all.
 I never grew up obsessed with celebrities, and I couldn’t care less about someone being famous.
 Which is probably why I’ve never once felt the urge to boast about clients.

 I specialise in crisis and reputation management for public figures, founders, influencers, and brands.
 I’m not part of an agency.
 I work independently, and I prefer it that way.
-It means I’m involved in everything from the first call to the last message, and you’re never passed around or handed off to someone who wasn’t in the room.
+It means I’m involved in everything, from the first call to the last message, and you’re never passed around or handed off to someone who wasn’t in the room.

 About Celebrity Crisis Management